7th July 1943- 27th April 2026

 Leo Jones passed away on 27th April, after a catastrophic fall down a stairway two weeks earlier.
-It’s so hard to believe for us, as one of the the last times we saw him he was cycling cheerfully along the promenade at Southbourne and stopped for a chat.
+It’s so hard to believe for us, as one of the the last times we saw him he was cycling cheerfully along the promenade at the Hengistbury Head end of Southbourne (Point House) and stopped for a chat.
 He swam and cycled regularly.

 This isn’t a biography or even a list of achievements.
 It’s random memories, especially of the years we worked together.

 In the early 70s Leo was renting a flat on the top floor above a lawyer’s offices at the very top of Richmond Hill in Bournemouth.
 It’s now been replaced by a mighty tower block of flats.
 We had some great evenings there as well as a series of Sunday breakfasts for twenty people.
-You had to go to the floor below for the loo.
-I remember Leo playing us Neil Diamond’s ‘Hot August Night’ and me buying a copy the next day.
+You had to go down to the floor below for the loo.
+I remember one evening Leo playing us Neil Diamond’s live album ‘Hot August Night’ and me buying a copy the next day.
 That flat was a problem.
 We’d always had wine, and because it was at the top of the hill on a roundabout on the dual carriageway (it’s now been replaced by an underpass) the police used to park right in the entrance to the car park, watching for speeding motorists, having a cigarette or three, passing a thermos of coffee.
-To get out, you had to go and ask them to move their car.
+To get out, you had to go out, tap on the police car window and ask them to move their car.
 We had a few one hour waits looking out of the window until they left.

 These photos are 1975.Nick Keeping’s wedding: